 With a pinched nerve in the lower back, pain is usually felt radiating down the leg.
 This pain travels the length of the nerve.
+With a pinched nerve in the neck, pain is usually felt radiating down the arm.

 Painful muscle spasms in the back often occur with pinched nerves.
 Sometimes, the only symptoms may be numbness and weakness in an arm or leg without any pain.